-Also known as the African Queen or African Monarch butterfly.
+Also known as the African Queen or African Monarch or the Traveler butterfly.

 The Plain Tiger is believed to be one of the first butterflies species depicted in ancient art.

 A 3,500 yr. old ancient fresco in Luxor, Egypt, which is the home of the ancient city of Thebes, features what is believed to be the oldest known illustration of this species.